40 Best YouTube Golf Videos to Watch in 2023 [UPDATED]

 Bryson DeChambeau

 Since his “beef with Brookes” in 2021, Bryson seems to have kept a lower profile.
 His YouTube channel though has been growing.
-In 2022 he posted 39 videos compared to 23 the year before.
-I’m sure the Players Impact Program has got nothing to do with that …
+Bryson historically tends to hit the headlines either for his astronomically long hitting or his beef with fellow golfers but this channel definielty shows another side to him.

 It was interesting to see behind the scenes with the 2020 Major Champion in the 2022 PLDA World Long Drive Tournament.
 I also really enjoy seeing the behind the scenes video such as his tour of the home he grew up in, but my favourite video was “How To Swing A Golf Club (like me) | Bryson DeChambeau”.
 I